wikimedia/restbase/doc/Implementation.md

     - the original transaction is returned if it was not yet executed
     - otherwise, the transaction result is returned

+#### App-level consististency of secondary updates on retry
+##### Use case: secondary index updates
+**Update strategy**: Retrieve original data (if any) & figure out necessary index updates by looking for changed indexed attributes.
+Schedule those as dependent updates in an internal light-weight transaction.

+**Challenge**: Retried index updates should not result in an inconsistent index.

+Example execution:
+1. T1 partly successful
+2. T2 successful
+3. T1 secondary updates retried
+Results:
+- possibly lost index entries if T1 removed entries that T2 added
+- possibly extra index entries if T1 added entries that T2 removed

+**Solution**: Assign a writetime to the entire transaction, and use this for both the primary & all retried dependent updates.
+The fixed writetime makes dependent updates idempotent.
+Re-execute dependents of both T1 and T2 in-order.

 #### Similar libraries
 - [DynamoDB transaction library](http://java.awsblog.com/post/Tx13H2W58QMAOA7/Performing-Conditional-Writes-Using-the-Amazon-DynamoDB-Transaction-Library)